beecars/mveUNet/README.md

    3. Add `val_idxs` and `trn_idxs`.
 These can be from `generateSplits()`, or whatever you want them to be.
 But:

       a.
-They shouldn't be patient volumes associated with any of the scans in the training data made in (1).
+Be careful that the validation indexes do not represent any of the same patients that appear in the training indexes.
+This would bias the validation.

       b.
 The ".mat" files that the `val_idxs` represent must have all the masks for the classes you chose.
 Otherwise it won't work at all.